NemGame/libloader/documentation/js/keys.md

 ### - keysDown          |       stores the keys being pressed, format: key||frames, e.g: KeyW||69
 ### - keysBound         |       stores the info for the keys bound (bindkey)
 ### - cooldown          |       stores the info for the keys on cooldown
+### - updateID          |       stores the id needed to start running a new update cycle, exists for backwards compatibility

 ## Commands / Functions
 ### Accessable by running ```keys.<function>(<args>)```, e.g: ```keys.hPress("KeyW")```